 The percentage of new persons during the quarter receiving a face-to-face service for treatment or supports within 14 calendar days of a non-emergency request for service for persons with SUDs.
-No standard for the first year of implementation.
+No standard currently established.

 Table C-3-Indicator #2e: Access-Timeliness/First Request SUD for Detroit Wayne in Comparison to All PIHPs